hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 Some people claim that "we're just computers;" aren't [we all just obeying the laws of physics](https://en.wikipedia.org/wiki/Determinism)?
 [But we're not _just_ computers](/2022/09/04/computationalism.html) in the sense of our current understanding of computation; this false equivalence [confuses two different very notions of computing](https://www.frontiersin.org/articles/10.3389/fcomp.2022.810358/full).

 Maybe some people accept that creativity can be determined only by its outputs.
-But it requires being willing to accept that you can be creative by rigidly following rules without any independent autonomy—and that we've had creative machines like this for decades.
+By that definition: then yes, of course computers are already creative, and _have been for decades_.
+But this definition requires you to accept that you can be creative by rigidly following rules without any independent autonomy.

 That doesn't feel right to me.